-GMADL Informer strategy hyperparameters The other strategy was created using the Informer trained with GMADL loss function.
+GMADL Informer strategy hyperparameters The last strategy was created using the Informer trained with GMADL loss funtion.
 The hyperparameters of this strategy are enter long, exit long, enter short and exit short.
 They are described in Section 4.2.4.
-The tested values range from 0.0001 to 0.007. "-" indicates that the position will not be taken regardless of the model prediction.
-The possible values of the hyperparameters are listed in Table 15.
+The tested values range from 0.0001 to 0.007 - the same as with RMSE Informer strategy. "-" indicates that the position will not be taken regardless of the model prediction.
+The possible values of the hyperparameters are listed in Table 17.